Morgan T. Sammons Doctoral Student Award

-The project must be applied clinical research with a general focus on improving psychology delivery in a health, including mental health, setting.
-In general, review papers are not eligible.
+The project must be applied clinical research with a focus on improving health service psychology delivery or clinical outcomes.
+Review or theoretical papers are not eligible.

 The project may be a component of the candidate’s curricular requirements (i.e., a thesis, dissertation, or major research paper).

 Projects that are currently in process may be submitted for consideration.

 Submission of a budget and timeline is necessary, but once the award is disbursed there is no ongoing monitoring of the project.

 Review some frequently asked questions about this award.